 Articles submitted for consideration in the PAMJ CM go through several process on quality assessment before submission to the peer reviewers.

 PAMJ-CM uses online peer review to speed up the publication process.
-Submitted manuscripts will be sent to peer reviewers, unless they are either out of scope or below threshold for the journal, or the presentation or written English/French is of an unacceptably low standard.
+Submitted manuscripts eligible for external peer review will be sent to peer reviewers,

 Competing interests from are seek from authors and reviewers.
 Reviewers declare any competing interests and have to agree to open peer review.
 This implies that authors and reviewers agreed that if the manuscript is published, the peer review will be made available to the readers.
 The pre-publication history (initial submission, reviews and revisions) is then posted on the web with the published article.